Slant Six Forum, Forum Index

 I was too tired, and it was too late for me to fiddle with it tonight, and I won't get to it for maybe almost a week now.
 So she is garage bound again.
 It's going to be awhile before I will trust driving it very far from home.
 It hardly seems like Mopar in that regard.

 Some of you know that I am a piano tuner by trade.
 Learning to tune pianos is a very, very difficult thing to do.
 So hard in fact, that if I had known how hard when I started learning I would never have tried.
 Now, after 40 years (more really), I can say I have made really good money, and had a great deal of fun with this skill.
 So, I am glad I didn;t know how hard it was when I started.
 The same thing is kind of true of this EFI project.
 I don;t think I would have had the guts to try this if I had known how involved it would be, and how long the car would be off the road.
 Neither of these problems have anything to do with the ECM, or management system.
 They are just inherent in the design of modern EFI.
-I kind of hope the EFIt turns out as good as the piano tuning thing did Laughing
+I kind of hope the EFIt turns out as good as the piano tuning thing did :lol:

-OK, so maybe the bottom line is I am still learning even at my advanced age, and maybe that will keep me young.
-Wink
+OK, so maybe the bottom line is I am still learning even at my advanced age, and maybe that will keep me young. :wink:

 _________________